How Much Does Medicare Cost?

 When Can I Enroll?

 If you missed signing up, you can enroll in Part A, Part B, or both between January 1 and March 31.
 The enrollment period for Medicare Advantage (Part C) and Part D is April 1 through June 30.
-To change a plan, the window opens October 15 and runs to December 7 every year.
+To change a plan, the window opens October 15 and runs until December 7 every year.

 What if I Delay Enrolling?